For patients & families

 If your condition deteriorates quickly

-It may be possible to speed up the VAD application process if there is a risk you may die sooner than anticipated.
+It may be possible to speed up the VAD application process if there is a risk you may die sooner than anticipated or lose the ability to make decisions.
 Ask your doctor and the Care Navigators if you think this might apply to you.

 Tell your aged care home or retirement village